TheDan64/inkwell/.github/CONTRIBUTING.md

 * I have updated documentation and doc tests to any modified functions or types as applicable
 * I have added tests to cover my changes
 * All new and existing tests passed
+* I am basing my changes off master, instead of one of the llvm version branches

 ### Desired